hai-vr/documentation/docs/basis/avatar-customization/face-tracking/index.md

 If your avatar supports Face Tracking, you need to add a component to enable it.

-This requires the VRCFaceTracking software.
+This requires the [VRCFaceTracking software](https://docs.vrcft.io/).
 This guide assumes you're already familiar with VRCFaceTracking and your own hardware.

-## Technical specifications

-We support [most of the addresses](https://docs.vrcft.io/docs/tutorial-avatars/tutorial-avatars-extras/parameters).
-EyeY is used instead of EyeLeftY and EyeRightY.

-All addresses are transmitted using 1 byte per address.

-Linear quantization is used on the available range, so they all have acceptable precision for face tracking purposes.

-- For values that go between 0.0 and 1.0, the step is approximately 0.004, which is 0.4%.
-- For values that go between -1.0 and 1.0, the step is approximately 0.008, which is 0.8%.
-- The values of -1.0, 1.0, and 0.0 are guaranteed to stay the same after quantization.

-If the connected hardware doesn't support an address, networking is not consumed by that address. <HaiStartingFromTag version={"NEW_VIXXY_VERSION"} small={true} />

 ## Set up your avatar

-<HaiVideo src="./img/ShWakJTG9n.mp4" halfWidth={true}></HaiVideo>

 To set up your avatar:

 - Create a new GameObject inside your avatar.
 Give it a name of your choice, like *FaceTracking*.
 - Add the **Automatic Face Tracking** component.
 - In the inspector of the *Automatic Face Tracking* component, press the *"Create VRCFaceTracking JSON file"* button.

+<HaiVideo src="./img/ShWakJTG9n.mp4" halfWidth={true}></HaiVideo>

 When you added the *Automatic Face Tracking* component, it should have added a prefab in your avatar called *HVR.Networking*.
 This component is responsible for the network communication of your avatar.
 Keep this prefab at the root.